 We know it will be hard at first, especially if your household consists of several people and kids.

 At first, the nights might be too cold, and they’ll have to take time to adjust to it.
+If you’re living in a house with a windowless room, here’s how you vent a portable air conditioner without a window.

 Another thing you’ll have to take into consideration is the use of home appliances that can raise indoor temperatures during peak times (during the day).